 The first chart below shows the number of coronavirus cases reported in the Houston area each day since March 15 along with the total number of reported cases.
 Officials have said the cases reported each day can include a backlog of results from earlier tests and that death reporting can be delayed by days or even weeks.

 The second chart below shows a seven-day rolling average of newly reported cases in the Houston area each day since March 15.

 The third chart below tracks the total number of coronavirus cases reported in the Houston area against the total number of recoveries and deaths that have been reported.
 This chart begins on April 26, which was the start of the week that led up to the end of the Texas stay-home order.

-Data for the previous day will be added each morning.
+Data for the previous day will be added Monday through Friday mornings.